StrivenWord/kaldi-hugo-cms-template/site/content/products.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: What do we offer?
   description: >
+    At **Kaldi** we offer the greatest blends of delicious gourmet taste and
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    <em>horrible</em> nightmares.
+The new dawn is the ultimate spot for coffee
+    lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >